 Conformity reference: CD.001 & CD.002 and CD.2a that identifies the local need in June 2003.
 CDC Housing Services records demonstrate that historical and future demand of district-wide housing types continues to favour 1-2 bedroom units.
-This is consequential of the local demographics, which highlight that 1/3rd of residents are over 65 years old, and the figure is increasing; and that there is an on-going and ever-increasing shortfall of housing for the elderly and young people in the district.
+This is a consequence of local demographics which highlight that 33% of residents are over 65 years old, and the figure is increasing; and that there is an on-going and everincreasing shortfall of housing for the elderly and young people in the district.
 This is reflected in the Parish.
 Coastal West Sussex Strategic Housing Market Assessment 2012 (SHMA).
 CDC Local Plan: Key Policies- Preferred Approach Consultation document 2013, Policy 34 page 164-para.17.22.
 NPPF Paragraph 47, 54 & 55.